by Angela Van Alten, Nutritionist and Beekeeper's Daughter

-"Hi Ang.
-I've been taking bee pollen for about six months now and I've notice that I'm less hungry between meals.
+"Hi Angela.
+I've been taking bee pollen for about six months now and I've noticed that I'm less hungry between meals.
 Does bee pollen act as an appetite suppressant?

 Having worked in the holistic health field for 12 years and literally eaten a ton of bee pollen in my lifetime, I've come to develop my own personal theory on how and why bee pollen acts as an effective appetite suppressant and fat loss aid.

 The first part of my theory has to do with something called the glycemic index and blood sugar control.
 The glycemic index (G.I.) is a rather complex way of looking at foods and how they act in the body once consumed, but can be summed up quickly and easily this way.

 The G.I. is a scale from 1 - 100 (100 being sugar and the fastest) measuring how fast a given food enters the bloodstream.
 Nutritional science tells us that the faster a food enters the blood, the greater the proceeding rise in insulin.
 With insulin being a fat storage hormone, higher glycemic foods (fast entering) tend to promote fat storage and other health issues.

 In a nutshell, this is why low fat, low protein, high carbohydrate (starch and sugar dominant) diets never work in the long term.
 Insulin levels remain elevated and fat burning is never able to get going.
 There are three components of all low glycemic foods - protein, fiber and good fats.
 All three of these lower the G.I. of foods and control insulin levels.

 So where does bee pollen fit into this?

 Bee pollen just so happens to be very high in protein and contains 14 fatty acids, both of which lead to low G.I. ratings.
 And while I haven't been able to find the G.I. rating on bee pollen, I can assure you based on its taste alone (not overly sweet) that bee pollen is quite low on the glycemic index and will not overly elevate insulin levels.